sqlxpert/stay-stopped-aws-rds-aurora/README.md

 and
 [RDS-EVENT-0151](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Events.Messages.html#USER_Events.Messages.cluster)
 (Aurora database cluster).
-Although Stay-Stopped won't stop databases that are already running and remain running, in test mode it **will stop any database that you create or start** &#9888;.
+Although Stay-Stopped won't stop databases that are already running and remain running, while in test mode it **will stop any database that you create or start &#9888;**.
 To test, manually start a stopped [RDS or Aurora database](https://console.aws.amazon.com/rds/home#databases:).

 > In test mode, Stay-Stopped also receives